OpenGridForum/ogf-dokuwiki-archive/README.md

-Except where otherwise noted, content on this wiki is licensed under the following license: [CC Attribution-Share Alike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)
+Except where otherwise noted, content on this archive is licensed under the following license: [CC Attribution-Share Alike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)